Anyone can get a dry scalp, including your baby. But it can be difficult to determine the cause of your baby’s dry scalp as well as how to treat it.

 Read on to learn about the possible causes of dry scalp in babies and what you can do about it.
 As a rule of thumb, see your baby’s pediatrician if your baby’s scalp doesn’t improve or if it’s extremely itchy or irritated.

-One of the most common types of dry scalp seen in babies is related to a condition called cradle cap.
-It’s also called infantile seborrheic dermatitis.
+One of the most common scalp conditions seen in babies is related to a condition called cradle cap.
+It’s also called infantile seborrheic dermatitis or “crib cap.”

 Though the exact cause isn’t known, cradle cap is thought to be attributed to a combination of genetic and environmental factors.
 It’s also sometimes caused by the overgrowth of Malassezia fungi in sebum (oil) underneath the skin.